-- Treating all students with respect. - Setting a good example by conducting ourselves appropriately. - Involving students in decisions that affect them. - Encouraging positive, respectful and safe behaviour among students. - Being a good listener. - Being alert to changes in student's behaviour and to signs of abuse and neglect and exploitation. - Recognising that challenging behaviour may be an indicator of abuse. - Reading and understanding the school's Safeguarding and Child Protection policy, Staff Behaviour Policy (Code of Conduct) and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, child-on-child abuse, sexual exploitation and criminal exploitation, extremism, online safety and information-sharing. - Asking the student's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid. - Maintaining appropriate standards of conversation and interaction with and between students and avoiding the use of sexualised or derogatory language.
+- Treating all students with respect. - Setting a good example by conducting ourselves appropriately. - Involving students in decisions that affect them. - Encouraging positive, respectful and safe behaviour among students. - Being a good listener. - Being alert to changes in student's behaviour and to signs of abuse and neglect and exploitation. - Recognising that challenging behaviour may be an indicator of abuse. - Reading and understanding the school's Safeguarding and Child Protection policy, Staff Behaviour Policy (Code of Conduct) and guidance documents on wider safeguarding issues, for example bullying, behaviour, physical contact, child-on-child abuse, sexual exploitation and criminal exploitation, extremism, online safety and information-sharing. - Asking the student's permission before initiating physical contact, such as assisting with dressing, physical support during PE or administering first aid.

-- Making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
-Not participating in, tolerating or dismissing sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "boys being boys".
-Sexual harassment, sexual violence is abuse and it will not be tolerated, it will be challenged and victims will be supported. - Challenging behaviours (potentially criminal in nature) which constitute sexual harassment, such as grabbing bottoms, breasts and genitalia, flicking bras, lifting up skirts and upskirting. - Being aware that the personal and family circumstances and lifestyles of some student's lead to an increased risk of abuse. - Applying the use of reasonable force and physical intervention only as a last resort and in compliance with school procedures and Warwickshire Safeguarding guidance. - Referring all concerns about a student's safety and welfare to the DSL or, if necessary, directly to the Police or Children's Social Care. - Following the school's rules with regard to communication and relationships with students, including via social media. - Understanding that all students are at risk of abuse but some students are especially vulnerable.
+- Maintaining appropriate standards of conversation and interaction with and between students and avoiding the use of sexualised or derogatory language. - Making clear that sexual violence and sexual harassment is not acceptable, will never be tolerated and is not an inevitable part of growing up.
+Therefore, we will not tolerate or dismiss sexual violence or sexual harassment as "banter", "part of growing up", "just having a laugh" or "it wasn't aimed at anyone".
+The school will challenge behaviour (potentially criminal in nature), such as grabbing or touching (including with other items such as pencils, rulers etc.) any part of someone else's body, or interfering with another person's clothing.
+Any physical contact could lead to a fixed term suspension due to the impact on the victim.
+Fixed term suspensions could lead to permanent exclusion from the school due to serious or persistent breaches.
+Sexual violence and sexual harassment is a safeguarding issue and will be dealt with under this Policy, which may involve referrals to other agencies and the police. - Being aware that the personal and family circumstances and lifestyles of some student's lead to an increased risk of abuse. - Applying the use of reasonable force and physical intervention only as a last resort and in compliance with school procedures and Warwickshire Safeguarding guidance. - Referring all concerns about a student's safety and welfare to the DSL or, if necessary, directly to the Police or Children's Social Care. - Following the school's rules with regard to communication and relationships with students, including via social media. - Understanding that all students are at risk of abuse but some students are especially vulnerable.